 MindEd is a free educational e-learning resource for professionals on children and young people’s mental health.
 Resources can be used for individual professional training as well as prompting wider staff discussion.
 These sessions aim to help staff better understand how being in care affects children:

-All looked after children will also have a personal education plan, or PEP, (known as a Care Plan in Scotland) which will keep a record of a child’s developmental and educational needs, including any special educational needs.
+All looked-after children will have a personal education plan, or PEP, (known as a Care Plan in Scotland) which will keep a record of a child’s developmental and educational needs, including any special educational needs.

 - Providing support at times of change and transition.
 A looked-after child may have had multiple losses and changes; relatively small things such as having a supply teacher can have an impact.
 Prepare them for upcoming changes and offer extra support at the beginning and end of the day, term and year.